plone/guillotina/docs/source/installation/configuration.md

   are writing to different objects.
 - `resolve_readcommitted`:
   Same as resolve however, db transaction only started at commit phase.
-This should provide better performance; however, you'll need to consider that side affects of this for reading data.
+This should provide better performance; however, you'll need to consider the side affects of this for reading data.